Tuttotorna/mathematics-beyond-human-habit/README.md

 A single base gives only one view.

-Different bases can make the same number look longer, shorter, simpler, or more complex.
+Different bases can make the same number look:

+longer

+shorter

+simpler

+more complex

-So if we observe numbers in one base only, we risk confusing the representation with the object itself.
+So if we observe numbers in one base only, we may confuse the representation with the object itself.

 OMNIABASE studies numbers across bases to separate: